Sustainability - Producing more with less in the Danish food cluster

 Sustainable food production is a part of the Danish history

-The Danish dedication to sustainable products goes back a long way.
-Denmark was the first country in the world to create a Ministry of Environment back in 1971 and has a long history of public institutions working with companies and corporations to shape and develop the Danish way of production.
+Denmark was the first country in the world to create a Ministry of Environment back in 1971, and we have a long history of public institutions working closely with companies and corporations in order to shape and develop the Danish way of production.
 Time and time again, Denmark has set ambitious goals to reduce CO2 emissions in every part of the value chain.
-Farmers make sure they harvest their products in the most sustainable way, the transportation of goods is via HGVs (Heavy Goods Vehicle) that are required by law to drive with particle filters – and even supermarkets have developed new, innovative ways of cutting down on energy usage when cooling dairy products.
+The Danish government is committed to taking action through normative measures such as legislation, regulation and partnership agreements with stakeholders.
+Farmers have made similar commitments, ensuring their produce is harvested in the most environmentally sustainable way in order to meet their ambitious climate targets.